Abandoned & Little-Known Airfields:

 The airstrip closed in 1939 when the owner of the property, Eleanor Baker, initiated plans for a residential development on the property.”

-However a 1963 aerial view still showed the airfield to remain without redevelopment,
+A 1963 aerial view still showed the Charlestown / Atlantic Airport site to remain without redevelopment,

 with what appeared to be an unpaved northeast/southwest runway, with a single hangar at the north end.

-A 1970 aerial photo still showed the airport site as remaining clear.
+A 1970 aerial photo still showed the Charlestown Airport site as remaining clear.

-A 1995 aerial view showed that North Niantic Drive & houses had been built over the site of the runway,
+A 1995 aerial view showed that North Niantic Drive & houses had been built over the site of the Charlestown Airport runway,

 but the hangar remained on the north side.